STEP 0. create migration (in case you're starting from scratch) php artisan make:migration:schema create_tags_table --model=0 --schema="name:string:unique" php artisan migrate # STEP 1. create a Model, Request, Controller, Route and sidebar item for the admin panel php artisan backpack:crud tag #use

 When installing Backpack, require its minor version (currently

 4.1.*).
-Backpack follows the same versioning system as Laravel 5.x - minor versions include minor breaking changes.
+Backpack follows the same versioning system as did prior to Laravel 6 - minor Backpack versions will include breaking changes.
 This allows us to push new features without charging our users again.
 For us, this is what

-major- PAID upgrade; MAJOR breaking changes; historically every 2-3 years; upgrading may take even 2-3 hours; includes MAJOR new features, MAJOR changes in how the whole system works, and complete rewrites; it allows us to considerably improve the product, and add features that were previously impossible;
+major- PAID upgrade; MAJOR breaking changes; historically every 2-3 years; upgrading may take even 2-3 hours; includes MAJOR new features, MAJOR changes in how the whole system works, and complete rewrites; it allows us to considerably improve how we build admin panels and add features that were previously impossible;

-In addition to our core CRUD package, there are a few extra that treat common use cases.
+In addition to our core CRUD package, there are a few additional packages you might want to take a look at, that treat common use cases.
 Some have been developed by our core team, some by our wonderful community.
 You can just install interfaces to manage site-wide settings, the default Laravel users table, users, groups & permissions, content for custom pages, using page templates, news articles, categories and tags, etc.